 Visit Military OneSource and the Military Spouse Employment partnership website for spouses needing help seeking new employment.
-Your local HSWL Regional Practice has Transition Relocation Spouse Employment Assistance Program Coordinators (TRSEAPCs) to assist with their employment search from job hunting to resume writing.
+The Fleet and Family Support Center's (FFSC) Family Employment Readiness Program (FERP) can also assist spouses with their employment search from job hunting to resume writing.